UDOOboard/Bolt-Docs/docs/14_Hardware_Reference/04_Storage_Options.md

 <span class="label label-warning">Heads up!</span> As a flash-based storage device, excessive drive access, particularly write commands, reduces its useful life.
 Therefore, it is strongly suggested to NOT create a swap partition on the eMMC device.

-### SATA

-The AMD Ryzen™ Embedded V1000 family of Processors embed a SATA Controller, which offers two **SATA III 6.0 Gbps** interfaces.

-Of these interfaces, one SATA channel is carried out to a standard male S-ATA connector, *CN14* (the other SATA channel is available on the M.2 Key B socket).

-A dedicated power connector *CN15*, can be used to give supply to *2.5"* Hard Disk Drives (or Solid State Drives) connected to the SATA male connector.
-The dedicated power connector is a 4-pin male connector.
-You can find this cable in the [SATA data and power cables](http://shop.udoo.org/sata-data-and-power-cables-for-udoo-x86.html) kit.

-<span class="label label-warning">Heads up!</span> To connect a *3.5"* Hard Drive you need to provide SATA +5V+12V combo power supply from an external source.

 ### M.2 SATA/PCI-e x2 Slot: Socket 2 Key B type 2242/3042/2260

 The mass storage capabilities of the UDOO BOLT are completed by an M.2 SSD Slot, which allow plugging **M.2 Socket 2 Key B** Solid State Drives with *SATA* interface or *PCI-e x2* interface (*PCI-e x1* is also supported).